Zacharyjpeter/coding-journal/journal.md

 # coding-journal
 <h2><strong>#100daysofcode Challenge</strong></h2>
+<h3><i>12.2.22 (Day Twelve)</i></h3>
+Today I reviewed how to use img src to link online photos.
+Coding syntax is important.
+I can improve by understanding how each element of code connects to the next and why.
 <h3><i>12.1.22 (Day Eleven)</i></h3>
 Today I re-learned how to use target="_blank" in an href element to open a new tab on click.
 Also re-learned how to add sections to my code.
 I can improve by finding a way to get more reps on each skill.
 It's difficult to remember what I've learned when I only use it once.
 <h3><i>11.29.22 (Day Ten)</i></h3>